How Product and Engineering Teams Can Launch PPC Software Faster with Shape ADI

 The Shape ADI makes building in-house ad technology simple by unifying all your advertising data in one place.
 Shape’s one-stop Advertising Data Infrastructure combines a two-way API that normalizes data across all major PPC ad networks, a fully-managed warehouse to store all your data, and public connectors to your favorite software tools.

-Within hours of activating a Shape ADI, product and engineering teams have access to historical and current PPC data across eight ad networks.
+Within hours of activating a Shape ADI, product and engineering teams have access to current and historical PPC spend and performance data across seven ad networks.
 Teams can begin prototyping, testing, and coding against thousands of data points immediately.
 This can eliminate months of work it would have otherwise taken to build ad platform API connections and data warehouse infrastructure.

 Shape’s flexible Advertising Data Infrastructure allows you to generate new PPC data views in minutes.
 You can also control the frequency and date range of data collection for any project.